andrew/ultimate-awesome/README.md

 - [awesome-ios-talks](https://github.com/bystritskiy/awesome-ios-talks) - 🇷🇺 A list of interesting сonference and meetups talks about iOS development.
 - [awesome-dj-producer](https://github.com/classcompliant/awesome-dj-producer) - Manually curated collection of tools, resources and tutorials for nerdy DJs and Producers.
 - [awesome-text-interpretability](https://github.com/copenlu/awesome-text-interpretability) - A repo to keep all resources about interpretability in NLP organised and up to date.
-- [fucking-awesome-aws](https://github.com/correia-jpv/fucking-awesome-aws) - A curated list of awesome Amazon Web Services (AWS) libraries, open source repos, guides, blogs, and other resources.
-Featuring the Fiery Meter of AWSome.
-With repository stars⭐ and forks🍴.
 - [fucking-awesome-cryptography](https://github.com/Correia-jpv/fucking-awesome-cryptography) - A curated list of cryptography resources and links.
 With repository stars⭐ and forks🍴.
 - [awesome-eco](https://github.com/CrowdHailer/awesome-eco) - Resources and Prodjects addressing human ecological impact.
 - [awesome-full-stack-web-developer](https://github.com/dmdv/awesome-full-stack-web-developer) - Tools, tutorials, books and interview questions for Full-Stack web developers.